moh-a-abde/document-image-classifier/README.md

 4. Click "Run workflow"

 The workflow will:
-- Set up the Python environment
+- Set up the Python environment with the correct package versions
-- Install dependencies
+- Install specific NumPy and PyTorch versions to ensure compatibility
-- Run the data loader test, training, and evaluation
+- Run the data loader test, training, and evaluation on CPU
-- Generate a summary report
+- Generate a summary report including environment information
 - Commit the results back to the repository

+### Workflow Improvements

+The GitHub Actions workflow includes several optimizations:

+- Fixed package compatibility issues by pinning NumPy < 2.0.0 and using PyTorch CPU-only version
+- Added CUDA-related workarounds to prevent errors on systems without GPUs:
+  - Using PyTorch CPU wheels (`--index-url https://download.pytorch.org/whl/cpu`)
+  - Setting `CUDA_VISIBLE_DEVICES=""` environment variable
+  - Patching code to override `torch.cuda.is_available()` function
+- Error handling throughout all scripts to ensure the workflow completes even if errors occur
+- Fallback mechanisms for displaying batch images when NumPy is not available
+- Detailed environment information logging for debugging purposes
+- Reduced number of epochs (`10` instead of `50`) when running in the workflow to save time
+- Proper file existence checks before Git operations

+### CI/CD Compatibility

+The code has been made compatible with CI/CD environments that don't have GPU access:

+- All scripts accept a `--device cpu` parameter to force CPU usage
+- Automatic fallback to CPU when CUDA is not available
+- Safe environment checks that don't crash when CUDA libraries are missing
+- Helpful error messages and diagnostic information for debugging

 ## Results